sunyumail93/PipeRiboseq/README.md

 chmod +x ./bin/*py
 ```

 Three UCSC tools (from http://hgdownload.soe.ucsc.edu/admin/exe/) are used: faSize, bedGraphToBigWig, and bigWigToBedGraph.
-If the binary files in the ./bin folder are not working (After `chmod +x`, then execute ./bin/bedGraphToBigWig but get errors), please re-download it by choosing the correct version (e.g. linux.x86_64).
+If the binary files in the ./bin folder are not working (After `chmod +x`, then execute ./bin/bedGraphToBigWig but get errors), please re-download them by choosing the correct version (e.g. linux.x86_64).
 It would be better to check this manually before running the pipeline.

 ## Pipeline components
 ```